Gameplushy/KeymastersKeepGames/README.md

 - Score (50000-100000) points in Deluge mode as (planet)
 - Star Trip: defeat True Meteo as (planet) in Multi mode | **Difficult**

-- Hard mode allows you to uncap the amount of stars to 5 and Deluge score goal to 150000
+Hard mode allows you to uncap the amount of stars to 5 and Deluge score goal to 150000

 ### Super Smash Bros 3DS
-***Not fully tested yet, but should be working.
-The Mii fights might not be named correctly, as I'm not English***
+***Not fully tested yet.
+The Mii fights might not be named correctly, as I'm not English.
+Also Wii U implementation might me wonky/wrong***
 - Win a Stock/Time battle (1v1, free for all or 2v2)
 - Win a 1v3 Stock/Time battle | **Difficult**
 - Win Classic/All-Star mode